 What Do Public Relations Do For A Cannabis Business?

 Public relations helps to get you in front of news stations, magazines, and podcasts; boosting your visibility while overcoming complicated cannabis advertising limitations.

-Every Cannabis company you see in a news segment, in a podcast advertisement, or in a magazine article has the backing of a public relations firm that has succeeded in getting the brand seen.
-For example, public relations teams lead initiatives, like putting a face to the brand.
-They pursue this by booking the company’s CEO a speaking engagement at a relevant industry conference to create buzz.
+Every Cannabis company you’ve seen in a news segment, advertised in a podcast, or talked about in a magazine has the backing of a public relations firm that has succeeded in getting the brand they’re promoting seen.
+For example, public relations teams lead certain initiatives, like putting a face to the brand.
+They’ll pursue this by booking the company’s CEO a speaking engagement at a relevant industry conference to create buzz.

 What’s The Difference Between PR and Marketing?

-Public relations maintain the positive reputation of your business.
-PR makes sure that you’re interacting with your customers and your industry, keeping the conversation going about your business at all times.
-Public relations teams do this by writing press releases for notable achievements and releases, as well as interviews for the news, podcasts, radio shows, and more.
+Public relations is concerned with maintaining the positive reputation of your business.
+PR makes sure that you're interacting with your customers and your industry, keeping the conversation going about your business at all times.
+Public relations teams do this by writing press releases for notable achievements and product releases, as well as interviews for the news, podcasts, radio shows, and more.

-Marketing sells and promotes your product/business.
+The goal of Marketing is to sell or promote your product/business.
 Marketing gives you visibility so that your target audience can see and recognize your business.
 A marketing team does this by running product sales, investing in online advertising, tracking and running customer retention initiatives, and more.

 5 Key Cannabis Public Relations Tips & Tricks To Get You Started